List: Christmas, holiday events in Pahrump region

 Singing Santa-grams

 On Dec.
-12th and 14th, members of the community choir will be going around town doing Singing Santa-grams.
+14th, members of the community choir will be going around town doing Singing Santa-grams.

 For $25 you can have them come to a home or office and sing a carol and deliver a poinsettia to a loved one, a friend or anyone you’d like to wish a Merry Christmas to (or embarrass).